r-o-e-574/ghostpost/README.md

-## Worked with classmates from Together Work Channel adn others
+## Worked with classmates from Together Work Channel and others

 Mavrick Watts, Edwin Torres, Lori Henderson, Jessica Woods, and Triston Reeves